 The coronavirus has given way to a world where freedom of thought, freedom of knowledge and the power of decision is somehow only bestowed unto the anointed few, a new ruling class: the public health official.
 Everyone else need not question, or think, or choose, or exist, or decide beyond the measures of compliance imposed by that new ruling class and its collaborators.
 The “non-essentials” need not apply.

-The handling of COVID has set a dangerous precedent to violate people’s lives and free will.
-If every war, every crisis of any kind creates a reason to remove people’s ability to have informed consent, then we are forever allowing manipulating coercive compliance to control our fate.
+Obviously, the handling of COVID set a dangerous precedent to violate people’s lives and free will.
+Indeed, if every war, every crisis of any kind, creates a reason to remove people’s ability to have informed consent, then we are forever allowing manipulating coercive compliance to control our fate.

-Informed consent—our ability to make choices for ourselves in our own best interest—is crucial for our physical, emotional, and mental health.
-It is our free will and our right to informed consent that has served us throughout history to achieve great things as individuals and collectively.
-By respecting each other’s rights we have solved the greatest problems that have affected our planet.
+Without a doubt, informed consent—our ability to make choices for ourselves in our own best interest—is crucial for our physical, emotional, and mental health.
+Undeniably, it is our free will and our right to informed consent that has served us throughout history to achieve great things as individuals and collectively.
+So, by respecting each other’s rights we have solved the greatest problems that have affected our planet.
 Only by continuing to honor each other’s right to informed consent will we continue to accomplish great things.

-At 100 Year Lifestyle, we want to help you achieve your health goals.
-We encourage you to educate yourself and make the decisions that serve you regarding your healthcare.
-Looking to create a supportive health care team?
+To that end, at 100 Year Lifestyle, we want to help you achieve your health goals.
+Also, we encourage you to educate yourself and make the decisions that serve you regarding your healthcare.
+Are you looking to create a supportive health care team?
 Contact a local provider today!